khairil1996/Tom-and-Jerry-Game/README.md

 "res" folder includes all the image that I used.

 How to run the Game:
- 1. open the CatGUI.java
+ 1. Open the CatGUI.java.
- 2. run the code with no arguments
+ 2. Run the code with no arguments.
- 3. enjoy the game!
+ 3. Enjoy the game!

  How to play
- 1. You need to run from the dog
+ 1. You need to run from the dog.
- 2. Every one of your movement will lead to one movement of the dog
+ 2. Every one of your movement will lead to one movement of the dog.
- 3. Use the cursor to move the cat
+ 3. Use the cursor to move the cat.
  4. You will lose if the dog catched you.
  5. You also can catch the Rat for extra point.